denten-books/plain-text/2-device.md

 it is in math or in ordinary language, some magic happens at the coupling of matter and sign.
 The precise point of contact concerns Wittgenstein in all fields of human activity, from literature to psychology and mathematics.
-In all of these fields, Wittgenstein finds an implicit analogy between "symbol" and "mechanism."
+In all of these fields, he finds an implicit analogy between "symbol" and "mechanism."
 A type of a metaphor, the analogy itself is atomic.
 It cannot be split further into something like sign and referent, or signifier and signified.
 Considered apart, the two parts of the metaphor are strictly meaningless.
 In his lectures on aesthetics, Wittgenstein describes the dependency as the "concomitance between mechanism and its trace."
 The best we